jerryowusu/advice-generator/README.md

 # advice-generator
 I linked the app to the advice generator api which produces a lot of advices to the interface upon refresh the page or clicking on the button

+to be updated soon to include tailwind for design and rails for database

 **[your_project__name]** is a Advice generator